 - Lemon: Lemon has the inherent ability to clean.
 Because of this, it’s long been used as a home remedy foroily skin and clogged pores.
-Try your own tincture made of lemon juice and water as a morning cleanser, or better yet, try our Aloe Herb Cleanser, which contains lemon.
+Try your own tincture made of lemon juice and water as a morning cleanser, or better yet, try our Aloe Herb Cleanser (featured in several of our collections, including the Soothe Collection), which contains lemon.
 In addition to helping to cleanse the skin, lemon also contains a good amount of vitamin C.

 - Black currant oil: This herb comes from a woody perennial shrub native to northern Europe.
 The oil is made from the seeds, and has a reputation to help with oily skin and clogged pores.
 It contains a number of antioxidants, as well as vitamins C and E. Flavonoids like myricetin, kaempferol and quercetin all provide protection from environmental stressors.

 - Tea tree oil: This potent oil is effective for oily skin and clogged pores.
 Many people can be sensitive to tea tree oil at full strength, however, so it may be best to dilute it with thyme or neem or one of the other oils mentioned here.

 - Calendula: Because of its natural properties, calendula is often recommended to help with oily skin and clogged pores.
 To use it, you can simply wash the skin with tea made from the flowers.

 - Blue tansy: This oil has a reputation for being a powerful herb for oily skin and clogged pores.
 It can stain your skin, so it’s best mixed with a carrier oil or with one of the other oils listed here.